Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • kidney disease (pyelonephritis, stones, neoplasms).

-The functioning of the kidneys is affected by a lack of fluid in the body.
-If a child drinks little water, and his diet mainly consists of carbohydrate foods, this leads to an increased load on the urinary system.
-The kidneys do not cope with their functions, the body stagnates urine and accumulates decay products, which cause the smell of ammonia.
+Kidney function is affected by a lack of fluid in the body.
+If a child drinks little water and his diet mainly consists of carbohydrate foods, this leads to increased stress on the urinary system.
+The kidneys fail to cope with their functions, urine stagnates in the body and decay products accumulate, which cause the smell of ammonia.

 Diabetes

-For the full functioning of the body, glucose is needed, which comes from certain foods.
-The hormone insulin, which is produced by the pancreas, helps her get into the cells.
-With its lack, glucose is not transported to the cells, which leads to their starvation.
+For proper functioning of the body, glucose is necessary, which comes from certain foods.
+The hormone insulin, which is produced by the pancreas, helps it get into the cells.
+If there is a lack of it, glucose is not transported into the cells, which leads to their starvation.

 To avoid bad breath in diabetes mellitus, you must adhere to a special diet

-Does the appearance of the smell depend on the age of the child?
+Does the appearance of odor depend on the age of the child?

 Bad breath can appear at any time in life and does not depend on age.
-This problem is relevant for both adults and children, and this pathology is more common in childhood.
-This is mainly due to inadequate hygiene and improper nutrition.
-Whatever the reason for the odor, the child should always be seen by a doctor.
+This problem is relevant for both adults and children, and in childhood this pathology is more common.
+This is mainly due to insufficient hygiene and poor nutrition.
+Whatever the reason for the odor, the child should in any case be shown to a doctor.

 What is the treatment of pathology?